Luciano Hang

 As of June 2019, Havan had 126 stores in 17 of the country's 26 states, with plans to reach 145 by the end of the year.
 Hang also owns hydro-electric power plants, gas stations, a real estate company and an investment fund.

 2022 Brazilian general election

-On 23 August 2022, by order of the Supreme Federal Court, the Federal Police of Brazil carried out search and seizure warrants on the homes, offices and other properties of businessmen who allegedly supported a potential coup to support Jair Bolosnaro, including Hang, José Koury and José Isaac Peres, among others.
+On 23 August 2022, by order of the Supreme Federal Court, the Federal Police of Brazil carried out search and seizure warrants on the homes, offices and other properties of businessmen who allegedly supported a potential coup to support Jair Bolsonaro, including Hang, José Koury and José Isaac Peres, among others.
 The court also ordered a freeze in their bank and social media accounts, their testimonies, and access to their financial records, with the businessmen stating that this order constituted political persecution and an attack on their freedom of speech.

 Personal life

 Hang is married to Andrea, they have three children, and live in Brusque, Santa Catarina, Brazil.